-Here are 10 things you should know about the handsome and talented William Holden, born 102 years ago today.
+Here are 10 things you should know about William Holden, born 104 years ago today.
+The handsome leading man gave the shortest acceptance speech in Oscar history.

 One of the joys of being an old-movie buff is when an actor in a bit part sparks your interest and you start to do a little research on him or her, which causes you to tumble down a rabbit hole of odd facts and coincidences.
 Sometimes one finds unlikely connections between that unfamiliar performer and some much bigger names—such as when, say, Groucho Marx, Lee Tracy, and Walter Winchell have a connection to…Milton Wallace?